Yandex Cloud

 • Set up your environment

-• Create an infrastructure
+• Create your infrastructure

 • Use the key from the Yandex Lockbox secret for your operations with the service